edwardcallahan/conductr-ansible/README.md

 A few things to double check before running playbooks:
 * Credentials in `conductr/files/my.commercial.credenteials"
-* ConductR core and agent packages in `conductr/files`
+* ConductR core _and_ agent packages in `conductr/files` _and_ match in the vars file
 * Private key file *and* matching name in vars file
-* Update AMIs to latest *and* local to target region
+* Update AMIs to latest *and* ensure are local to target region
+* Any optional play customization needs.
-* Customize plays.
-Include additional bundle config plays, use Oracle JDK, increase disk sizes or not install Docker for example.
+ This could include adding additional bundle config plays, changing to use Oracle JDK, increasing disk sizes, use syslog instead of the provided ELK stack, not install Docker, etc etc

 ## Accessing cluster applications

 If all went well you now have a three node ConductR cluster.
 The nodes are registered with the ELB.
+You can change the script to not assign these nodes public IPs, but you will also need to put the ELB into the node security for the nodes to be reachable.

-In order to access applications from the internet you must add a listener to the ELB and ensure port access.
+In order to access applications from the internet you must add a listener to the ELB and ensure the ingress ports are accessible from the ELB.
  To expose bundle endpoints to the world you must:
 * Add a listener to the ELB.
 The instance port of the listener will be that of the bundle endpoint.
+Port `80` to `9000` or `80` is a common listener.
+Use `tcp` for websockets.
-* Grant the ELB-SG inbound access on the instance port in to the Node-SG
+* Grant the ELB-SG inbound access on the instance port in to the `Node-SG`
-* If using ELB ports other than 80 and 443, allow the world, `0.0.0.0/0`, inbound access on the ELB port in to the ELB-SG.
+* If using ELB ports other than the already allowed 80 and 443, allow any address, `0.0.0.0/0`, inbound access on the ELB port in to the ELB-SG.

 The Visualizer sample application has been setup as an example.
 Start at least one instance of Visualizer in the cluster.
-Now you can access the Visualizer sample application using port 80 of the ELB DNS Name in your browser.
+If you map port `80` to `9999`, you can access the Visualizer sample application using the ELB DNS Name.
+.
 You may delete or remap the Visualizer ELB listeners and corresponding security group access as desired.
+They are not required by ConductR.

 ### Running many services on few ports